shabi9999/notes/README.md

 # User Registration

 Step 1: User enters name, email, and password on the frontend.

-Step 2: Data is sent to Sanity CMS and stored as a customer record.
+Step 2: Data is sent to Sanity CMS and stored as a customer record

 Step 3: A welcome email is sent to the user (optional).